 Get Outside & Enjoy the Weather

 It shouldn’t come as a surprise that Salt Lake City frequently tops the lists of best cities for outdoor enthusiasts, thanks to its beautiful mountain climate.
 The weather in Salt Lake City is mild throughout the year.
-Winters see temperatures between the low 20s and mid 40s, while summers see temperatures between the low 70s and mid 90s.
+Winters see temperatures between the low 20s and mid-40s, while summers see temperatures between the low 70s and mid-90s.
 There isn’t much rainfall in the area, but there is considerable snowfall with nearly 62 inches on average each year.
 Even still, the snow doesn’t stop locals from enjoying the outdoors.
-If anything, it just means the ten ski resorts around the valley will be busier than usual!
+If anything, it just means the 11 ski resorts around the valley will be busier than usual!

 Be Ready for Winter Inversions

 Some mornings between December and February, you’ll walk out of your door and suddenly notice a thick fog hovering over the city.
-This is called “inversion,” and it happens whenever layers of cold air get trapped down below layers of warm air.
+This is called “inversion,” and it happens whenever layers of cold air get trapped below layers of warm air.
 Since Salt Lake City is in a valley encircled by mountains, this is pretty common, especially right after a snowstorm.
-Winter inversions trap pollutants in the lower layers, so they can affect overall air quality; however, they’re more of a concern for those who have respiratory or lung diseases.
-Fortunately, the city is good about alerting residents ahead of time, and it continues to introduce green initiatives to reduce emissions in the valley, such as the Clear the Air Challenge.
+Winter inversions trap pollutants in the lower layers, so they can affect overall air quality.
+However, the city is good about alerting residents ahead of time.
+SLC continues to introduce green initiatives to reduce emissions in the valley, such as the Clear the Air Challenge.

 Trendy Neighborhoods & Family-Friendly Suburbs

 Whether you want to live in the heart of the city near the action or you want to raise a family in a quieter, residential community, SLC has the perfect place for your lifestyle!
 Looking for a trendy area with unique bungalows, hip boutiques, exciting nightlife, and easy walkability?
-Check out areas like Sugar House, Yalecrest, Wasatch Hollow, East Bench, and Greater Avenues, all of which consistently make the list of best neighborhoods in Salt Lake City.
+Check out areas like Sugar House, Yalecrest, East Bench, and Greater Avenues, all of which are among the best places to buy a home in Salt Lake City.
 Or maybe you want a spacious home with a lush yard that’s close to good schools and outdoor recreation areas.
-In that case, you’ll want the best suburbs in Salt Lake City, which include Cottonwood Heights, Holladay, North Salt Lake, Sandy, and South Jordan.
+In that case, you might consider living in Salt Lake City suburbs like Bountiful and West Jordan.